EllyC20/ms3-beauty-buys/README.md

 * **Create a database in MongoDB**
   - Sign up for an account at [MongoDB](https://www.mongodb.com/2) or log in if you have an account.
-  - Create a cluster, choose the free tier option and then select the closest region to you.
+  - Create a cluster, choose the free tier option.
   - Create a database and name it beauty_buys.
   - Create three collections named;
     1. 'product_category'